Notes on the Geography of The Western United States: Stores and Shopping Centers of Dallas

 Here's another successful mall, the Galleria, which opened in 1982 and has recently been remodeled.

-Here's Frisco's Stonebriar, which opened in 2000 and has targeted families with children.
-It's a winning recipe.
+Here's Frisco's Stonebriar, which opened in 2000 and has been successful in part by targeting families with children.

 Problem child: this is Willow Bend, only a few miles from Stonebriar and targeting the upscale market.
 The empty space is a Lord & Taylor that called it quits.